Nyhavn 1: Jürgensen and Lorck

 Frantz Diderich Jürgensen died later in 1840.
-The employee Niels Ferdinand Lorck was sybesequently married to Jürgensen's daughter Johanne and the family's wine busines was then continued by hum.
-Johanne Marie Lorck (ée Jürgensen) continued the company following her husband's death in 1844 with her brother Hans Ludvig Jürgensen as management.
+The employee Niels Ferdinand Lorck was subsequently married to Jürgensen's daughter Johanne and the family's wine business was then continued by him.
+Johanne Marie Lorck (née Jürgensen) continued the company upon her husband's death in 1844 with her brother Hans Ludvig Jürgensen as management.

 The property was home to 17 residents in three households at the time of the 1850 census.
 Johanne and Hans Ludvig Jørgensen resided on the ground floor with the wine merchant (employee) Emil Gabriel Brænning, one apprentice, one male servant and one maid.
-Louise Marie Petersen (née Togsværd), widow of a merchant trading on Iceland, resided on the first floor with her 20-year-old niece Christian Bendixen and one niece.
-Dorothea Juliane Mørck (née Sjøbæk, 1805-1880), widow of the gardener at the Botanical Garden Otto Josias Nicolai Mørch (1799-1842), resided on the second floor with her four children (aged eight to 21), her mother Ane Louise Sjøbek, one lodger and one maid.
+Louise Marie Petersen (née Togsværd), widow of a merchant trading in Iceland, resided on the first floor with her 20-year-old niece Christian Bendixen and one niece.
+Dorothea Juliane Mørck (née Sjøbæk, 1805–1880), widow of the gardener at the Botanical Garden Otto Josias Nicolai Mørch (1799–1842), resided on the second floor with her four children (aged eight to 21), her mother Ane Louise Sjøbek, one lodger and one maid.

+Madame Lorcj's wine bar was particularly popular with the actors from the Royal Danish Theatre on the other side of Kongens Nytorv.
+The customers included Emil and Anna Poulsen, Olaf Poulsen and the writer Carl Møller.

+Foght family

-The company was taken over by Magnus Vilhelm Foght (1831-1894) in 1857.
+The company was taken over by Magnus Vilhelm Foght (1831–1894) in 1857.
 His property was home to four households at the 1860 census.
 Wilhelm Magnus Foght resided in the building with the wine merchant (employee, vinhandlersvend) Peter John Sørensen and one maid.
-Juliane Dorothea Mørck, whi was still employed as a flower seller, resided in the building with her daughter Emilie Dorthea Elisabeth Mørck, two lodgers, a housekeeper, one male servant and one maid.
+Juliane Dorothea Mørck resided in the building with her daughter Emilie Dorthea Elisabeth Mørck, two lodgers, a housekeeper, one male servant and one maid.
 Johanne Marie Lorck was still residing in the building with her son Frantz Andreas Lorck and the lodger Johannes Frederik Meyer (architect).
-Peter Schram, an opera singer, resided in the building with his wife Johanne Marie Schram f.
-Sachmann and their 14-year-old daughter Arpholine Frederikke Johanne Wedschoell Schram.
+Peter Schram, an opera singer, resided in the building with his wife Johanne Marie Schram (née Sachmann) and their 14-year-old daughter Arpholine Frederikke Johanne Wedschoell Schram.

 The company was acquired by George Lorange in 1887.
 In 1896, it was acquired by Detlev Frederik Schnack.
 Royal Danish Theatre actor and chamber singer Peter Schram resided in the apartment on the second floor of Nyavn 1 from 1860 to 1875.